Database-Clarity/Live-Clarity-Database/README.md

 - Consider [supporting our project](https://ko-fi.com/d2clarity) through Ko-Fi to help us maintain Clarity as a free resource.

 ## Usage of our data
-- You are allowed to use all the data in the database so long as you properly credit us in your project with the following:
+- You are allowed to use all the data in the database for smaller private projects (like a private bot for your clan) so long as you properly credit us in your project with the following:
   - The name of our project: `Clarity`
   - A link to our website: https://www.d2clarity.com
   - These credits should be clearly visible and easily accessible for users